-Advanced Power Electronics Co., Ltd. (the "Company") was incorporated in Taiwan, the Republic of China ("ROC") on July 17, 1998.
-The Company is mainly engaged in the design of electronic elements, integrated circuits, semi-conductors, and the testing service.
+Advanced Power Electronics Co., Ltd. ("APEC") was incorporated in Taiwan, the Republic of China ("ROC") on July 17, 1998.
+APEC is mainly engaged in the design of electronic elements, integrated circuits, semi-conductors, and the testing service.

-The Company's stock was approved to be traded over the counter by the ROC Taipei Exchange on April 9, 2004 and was listed on the ROC Over-the-Counter ("OTC") Securities Exchange (known as The Taipei Exchange, TPEx) on April 15, 2004.
-On December 11, 2009, The Company's stock was shifted to be listed on the Taiwan Stock Exchange (TWSE).
+APEC's stock was approved to be traded over the counter by the ROC Taipei Exchange on April 9,2004 and was listed on the ROC Over-the-Counter ("OTC") Securities Exchange (known as The Taipei Exchange, TPEx) on April 15, 2004.
+On December 11, 2009, APEC's stock was shifted to be listed on the Taiwan Stock Exchange (TWSE).

-The parent company only financial statements are presented in New Taiwan dollars (NTD), which is the Company's functional currency.
+The Group's consolidated financial statements are presented in New Taiwan dollars (NTD), which is APEC's functional currency.

-2. APPROVAL OF THE PARENT COMPANY ONLY FINANCIAL STATEMENTS
+2. APPROVAL OF THE CONSOLIDATED FINANCIAL STATEMENTS